Adlai Stevenson I: Presidential campaigns of 1896 and 1900

 The Populists had already nominated the ticket of Bryan and Charles A. Towne, a pro-silver Republican from Minnesota, with the tacit understanding that Towne would step aside if the Democrats nominated someone else.
 Bryan preferred his good friend Towne, but Democrats wanted one of their own, and the regular element of the party felt comfortable with Stevenson.
 Towne withdrew and campaigned for Bryan and Stevenson.
 As a result, Stevenson, who had run with Cleveland in 1892, now ran in 1900 with Cleveland's opponent Bryan.
 Twenty-five years senior to Bryan, Stevenson added age and experience to the ticket.
 Nevertheless, their effort failed badly against the Republican ticket of incumbent president William McKinley and Theodore Roosevelt.

 Stevenson was the third U.S. vice president to win nomination for the office with a different running mate.
 He was seeking to follow George Clinton who served in Thomas Jefferson's second term and James Madison's first as well as John C. Calhoun who served under John Quincy Adams and then in Andrew Jackson's first term.
 As of 2025, Republican Charles W. Fairbanks' failure to win a second vice-presidential term in 1916 is the only example since.

 Final years

 By May 1899, the North American Trust Company had directors such as John G. Carlisle, Adlai E. Stevenson and Wager Swayne.

 After the 1900 election, Stevenson returned again to private practice in Illinois.
 He made one last attempt at office in a race for governor of Illinois in 1908, at age 73, losing narrowly.
 In 1909 he was brought in by founder Jesse Grant Chapline to aid distance learning school La Salle Extension University.
 After that, he retired to Bloomington, where his Republican neighbors described him as "windy but amusing."

 Stevenson's wife Letitia died on December 25, 1913.
 William Jennings Bryan sent a letter of condolence to Stevenson.
 After this, Stevenson was emotionally broken, and only lived six more months.
-He died in Chicago, on June 14, 1914, aged 78.
+He died of heart failure in Chicago, on June 14, 1914, aged 78.
 His body is interred in a family plot in Evergreen Cemetery, Bloomington, Illinois.